Rokantin/group-7/README.md

 Welcome to our project!
 This page contains our 3 interactive exercises on Block Cipher.
-Each exercise is built with a different tool (Kahoot, Educaplay, ...).
+Each exercise is built with a different tool (Kahoot, Educaplay, CrosswordLabs).

 ---